HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/t_meetings_configure_deployment.md

     :   Enter the server domain name.
 This should be the DNS suffix of the host name of the server.

     Video bridge IP address
     :   Enter the video bridge IP address.
-When left empty, the system automatically scans and automatically populates the field with the discovered IP address.
+When left empty, the system automatically scans and populates the field with the discovered IP address.

     Base64 encoded secret
     :   Enter the Base64 encoded `JWT_SECRET` from the Sametime deployment.
 If migrating from another version of Sametime, you can re-use your existing secret.
 Otherwise, leave blank and press **Enter** to generate a new one.